 Degree program(s) of study offered by Mid-Atlantic Christian University have been declared exempt from the requirements for licensure under provisions of North Carolina General Statutes (G.S.)
-116-15 (c) for exemption from licensure with respect to continuous operation since July 1, 1972 and under provision of section (d) for exemption from licensure with respect to religious education.
-Exemption from licensure is not based upon any assessment of program quality under established licensing standards.
+116-15 Subsections (c) and (d) for exemption from licensure with respect to (c) having continuously conducted degree activity since July 1, 1972, and (d) religious education.